CGastrell/express-tile-cache/README.md

 By default it will cache tiles to filesystem and mantain an in memory index/cache of requests, but both internal `Cache` index and `TileStorage` can be easily extended to meet your needs.
 There are currently 2 extensions, [s3-tile-storage](https://www.npmjs.com/package/s3-tile-storage) and [redis-tile-store](https://www.npmjs.com/package/redis-tile-store).

+The builtin default `Cache` and `TileStorage` are meant for debugging and test purposes, not for production.

 ## Overview

 **express-tile-cache** returns a express.Router() with two TMS specification standard routes adjusted to work with [Geoserver TMS service](http://docs.geoserver.org/stable/en/user/webadmin/tilecache/defaults.html).

     var tilecache = require("express-tile-cache");